saltstack/salt/doc/topics/cloud/proxmox.rst

 QEMU
 ====

-Some functionalities works differently if you use 'qemu' as technology.
-In order to create a new VM with qemu, you need to specificy some more informations.
+Some functionnalities works differently if you use 'qemu' as technology.
+In order to create a new VM with qemu, you need to specificy some more information.
 You can also clone a qemu template which already is on your Proxmox server.

 QEMU profile file (for a new VM):